microsoft/onnxruntime/docs/ORTMobilePackageOperatorTypeSupport.md

 ## Supported operators and types

-The supported operators and types are based on what is required to support the float32 and quantized versions of popular models.
-The full list of input models used to detemine this list is available [here](https://github.com/microsoft/onnxruntime/blob/master/tools/ci_build/github/android/mobile_package.required_operators.readme.txt)
+The supported operators and types are based on what is required to support float32 and quantized versions of popular models.
+The full list of input models used to determine this list is available [here](https://github.com/microsoft/onnxruntime/blob/master/tools/ci_build/github/android/mobile_package.required_operators.readme.txt)

 ## Supported data input types